 Let me share a real-time Example:

->

-> In my case token expiration was the cause behind it.
-For one of the chat apps if launched after 12-14 hours would be stuck on the connecting banner and would never get connected until killed and relaunched.
-These kind of things are very difficult to catch and in a way, it makes mobile testing more challenging and creative.
+In my case token expiration was the cause behind it.
+One of the chat apps if launched after 12-14 hours would be stuck on the connecting banner and would never get connected until killed and relaunched.
+These kinds of things are very difficult to catch and in a way, it makes mobile testing more challenging and creative.

->

-> Performance Testing of your App
+Performance Testing of your App

->

-> In the mobile world, the performance of your app impacts the extent to which your application is getting recognized worldwide.
-As a testing team, it becomes too important to check your app response and more importantly how it works when a large number of users are using it all together.
+In the mobile world, the performance of your app impacts the extent to which your application is getting recognized worldwide.
+As a testing team, it becomes too important to check your app response and more importantly how it works when a large number of users are using it altogether.

->

-> Let’s talk about PayTm.
+Let’s talk about PayTm.

 You all must have clicked on ADD MONEY option in the PayTm app, which then displays the balance you have in your wallet.
 If we consider what is going on behind the scenes, then it is a request which is going on to the server with the PayTm UserID and the server sends back the response with the balance in your account.